+Management fee 2 2.36

-Management fees (from the underlying funds) 2 For performance in line with the performance fee benchmark 1.22 For out/(under)performance vs performance fee benchmark 0.59 Performance fee (for the Orbis Optimal (US\$) Fund) 3 0.00 Fund expenses Total Expense Ratio (TER)
+For 3 year performance in line with the performance fee benchmark 1.50

+For 3 year out/(under)performance vs performance fee benchmark 0.86

+Fund expenses 0.11

+Total Expense Ratio (TER) 2.47

 Past performance is not a reliable indicator of future results.
 Orbis Fund share prices fluctuate and are not guaranteed.
 Returns may decrease or increase as a result of currency fluctuations.
 When making an investment in the Funds, an investor's capital is at risk.
 See Notices for important information about this Fact Sheet.
+1 Information is for the Orbis SICAV Japan Equity Fund, in which the Fund aims to be 100% invested.